Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Plantar fasciitis affects approximately 10% of the population at some point in their lives, causing debilitating heel and arch pain that can sideline even the most active individuals.
 While traditional treatments like physical therapy, orthotics, and corticosteroid injections offer relief for many patients, emerging research suggests that therapeutic peptides may provide a more targeted approach to healing the damaged plantar fascia tissue.

 Our clinical team at FormBlends analyzed the available research on peptide therapy for plantar fasciitis, evaluating each compound based on clinical evidence, safety profile, cost-effectiveness, and accessibility.
-This comprehensive review examines the most promising peptides for reducing inflammation, promoting tissue repair, and accelerating recovery from this challenging condition.
+This review examines the most promising peptides for reducing inflammation, promoting tissue repair, and accelerating recovery from this challenging condition.

 We evaluated each peptide using weighted criteria: Clinical Evidence (40%), Safety Profile (25%), Cost-Effectiveness (20%), and Accessibility (15%).
 Scores reflect peer-reviewed research, documented patient outcomes, and real-world clinical application data.